-The company shall ensure adequate supervision is provided.
+The Organisation shall ensure adequate supervision is provided.
 The adequacy of the supervision will depend on the level of the risk, types and duration of exposure.
 Adequacy of supervision may involve some of the following:

-- a) periodic checks on lone workers i.e. visual - b) periodic contact with lone worker i.e. telephone - c) general or specific alarms for emergencies - d) checks on lone workers to ensure they have returned on completion of activities.
+- 1. periodic checks on lone workers i.e. visual - 2. periodic contact with lone worker i.e. telephone - 3. general or specific alarms for emergencies - 4. checks on lone workers to ensure they have returned to the Organisation on completion of extracurricular activities.